RutronikSystemSolutions/RDK2_RAB7-SENSORFUSION_Demonstration/README.md

 3. Program the board.
 4. Open a terminal program and select the KitProg3 COM port.
 Set the serial port parameters to 8N1 and 115200 baud.

-The data of all the sensors of RAB7-SENSORFUSION is printed out to the KitProg3 UART port.
+The data from all the sensors of RAB7-SENSORFUSION is printed out to the KitProg3 UART port.

 <img src="images/results.png" style="zoom:100%;" />